inexorgame-obsolete/blog-data/post/2015/11-22-pyrimethamine-fix.md

 ---

 ## Pyrimethamine - Alpha 0.4.1
-Since there have been a bunch of issues with the current Pyrimethamine Edition, our team decided to release a fix version to adress them.
+Since there have been a bunch of issues with the current Pyrimethamine Edition, our team decided to release a fix version to address them.

 *Alpha 0.4.1* brings along the following enhancements